Welfare benefits you may get while studying in further education

 Students in receipt of new style (contribution-based) Employment and Support Allowance can continue to get it while studying.
 Students in receipt of income-related Employment and Support Allowance can only continue to get it if they are also getting Disability Living Allowance, Personal Independence Payment or if they are studying part-time.

-Full-time students can not get Carer’s Allowance.
+Full-time students cannot get Carer’s Allowance or Carer Support Payment.
 You can get it if you study part-time but it could affect other benefits you get.

 Council Tax Reduction